W7GRA Up Coming Events

 ARRL VE Testing Sessions

-Please contact us if you wish to take a FCC Amateur Radio Exam.
+Please contact us a head of time if you wish to take a FCC Amateur Radio Exam.
 We want to make sure you have everything you need to take your exam.

 We have volunteer examiners that can cover all three FCC tests.